Terms & Conditions

 14.1 The Seller will ensure that Goods:-

-14.1.2 are clearly marked and labelled as appropriate in such a way that best ensures their safe use
+14.1.2 are clearly marked and labelled as appropriate in such a way that best ensures their safe use; and

 15. Intellectual Property Rights, Documents and Tooling

-15.1 Any Documents and Tooling supplied by the Buyer and all Intellectual Property Rights therein shall be with the property of the Buyer
+15.1 Any Documents and Tooling supplied by the Buyer and all Intellectual Property Rights therein shall be and remain the property of the Buyer.